containers/podman.io_old/README.md

 #### Making changes
 First `cd` into your podman.io directory after having done a `git clone` of this project.
 Change or add the files that yow want to.

-You can now test your changes locally, especially useful if you are making look/feel changes, by first running `bundle install` and then start the server by doing: `bundle exec jekyll s`.
-If you make follow up changes, you can use the `bundle exec jekyll build` in place of the `bundle install` command.
+You can now test your changes locally, especially useful if you are making look/feel changes, by first running `jekyll build` and then start the server by doing: `jekyll serve`.

 Then browse to http://127.0.0.1:4000 to view your changes.

 If you run this on a VM, then use this command:
 ```
-bundle exec jekyll serve --host 192.###.###.###   - IP Address of VM
+jekyll serve --host 192.###.###.###   - IP Address of VM
 ```

 And then you can attach to the server using your web brower, `http://{IP.address}:4000`.
 Note, you must use `http` and not `https`.